 06/11/18 Note: The new Gogoro 2 has been made noticeably more audible than the Gogoro 1.
 I'm not a fan of this, but I understand why they did it.
 Many of the weird complaints I hear from people ( who don't own a Gororo ) are about how quite it is.
 It usually goes something like this: "What happens when a Gogoro goes by, I can't hear it and it crashes into me."
 I've always felt this argument is ridiculous.
 Bicycles are much quieter than a Gogoro, and yet people seem to avoid constant collisions.
 I also feel there are those who simply like to hear their vehicle.
 Perhaps it give's them a sense that its doing something.
 I get it, but I'd still prefer they got quieter, not louder.
 Noise pollution is a real problem in big cities like Taipei, and adding more noise is not the answer.

 2 - The Speed

 My Gogoro is fast.
-No, it’s not the fastest scooter in the city—those expensive, modded out gas scooters can still beat me.
-But that's not a fair comparison when you look at how much those guys spend to get there.
+No, it’s not the fastest scooter in the city—those expensive, modded out gas scooters can still beat it.
+But that's not a fair comparison when you look at how much those guys spend on their machines to get them that fast—it's a LOT.
 Out-of-the-box the Gogoro is still faster than most scooters and incredibly zippy and fun to ride.

 3 - Battery Swapping